 What Women Want ?

 Throughout the past 100 years, much of the marketing industry has been considered to be contributing to the diminishing view of women by society.
-Nonetheless, over the decades, there have been standout examples of brands that have consistently focused on issues that matter to women, giving women a voice, power and confidence. #WhatWomenWant is an exhibition of those standout moments with a vision to elevate them and challenge the rest of the marketing industry to live up to these standards – for a future of true gender equality.
-The exhibition is a focal point of a curated programme, featuring inspirational speakers, films, presentations and workshops.
+Nonetheless, over the decades, there have been standout examples of brands that have consistently focused on issues that matter to women, giving women a voice, power and confidence.
+The #WhatWomenWant exhibition, which took place in November 2018, was an exhibition of those standout moments with a vision to elevate them and challenge the rest of the marketing industry to live up to these standards – for a future of true gender equality.
+The exhibition was a focal point of a curated programme of events including Best Practice workshops which featured speakers from brands such as Unilever, Sport England, Mattel, ASOS and Diageo.

 "Smart organizations— and those that succeed over the next decade and beyond—will understand that the 21st century is the ‘Women’s Century.’
 Women’s economic empowerment and entrepreneurial growth will drive the world’s economy.
 It’s not a matter of ‘if’ — but rather a matter of ‘to what heights’."